awsdocs/aws-iot-docs/developerguide/pre-provisioning-hook.md

 `"parameterOverrides"` values will be added to `"parameters"` parameter of the [RegisterThing](fleet-provision-api.md#register-thing) request payload\.

 **Note**
+If the Lambda function fails, the provisioning request fails with `ACCESS_DENIED` and an error is logged to CloudWatch Logs\.
-If the Lambda function fails or doesn't return the `"allowProvisioning"` parameter in the response, the provisioning request will fail and the error will be returned in the response\.
+If the Lambda function doesn't return `"allowProvisioning": "true"` in the response, the provisioning request fails with `ACCESS_DENIED`\.
 The Lambda function must finish running and return within 5 seconds, otherwise the provisioning request fails\.

 ## Pre\-provisioning hook Lambda example<a name="pre-provisioning-example"></a>